-The IoT introduces a whole range of additional challenges within the context of the above.
+The IoT introduces a whole range of additional challenges within this context.
 Companies that contract with HIPAA-covered entities – and the companies that are downstream contractors for these companies – all face HIPAA compliance obligations and potential enforcement.
 Imagine for one moment the complexity of compliance within the supply chain of a connect healthcare device such as a portable oxygen concentrator or mobile insulin pump.
-Healthcare professionals downloading patient data, Maintenance and Service operations accessing patient connected devices for hardware diagnostics, device lifecycles as they move from one patient to another and that’s before we even start to think about the storage of historical PHI data in the Cloud.
+Healthcare professionals downloading patient data, maintenance and service operations accessing patient connected devices for hardware diagnostics, device lifecycles as they move from one patient to another and that’s before we even start to think about the storage of historical PHI data in the cloud.

 Customers utilising Device Authority’s security platform not only enjoy the benefits of transport independent end-to-end security for their data and the strongest possible authentication of devices and services but also have access to our Digital Data Shredding (DDS) functionality.
 DDS delivers permanent erasure of all encrypted data associated with an individual device, regardless of where the data resides, all at the push of a single button.